dask/dask-ml/docs/source/hyper-parameter-search.rst

    larger-than-memory dataset after local development.
 2. "**compute constrained**".
 This happen when the computation takes too long even with data that can fit in memory.
-This typically happens when many hyperparameters need to be tuned, which especially common with neural networks.
+This typically happens when many hyperparameters need to be tuned or the model requires a specialized hardware (e.g., GPUs).

 "Memory constrained" searches happen when the data doesn't fit in the memory of a single machine: